phetsims/aqua/docs/continuous-testing-management.md

  Use `pm2 show <id|name>` to get more details about an app
 ```

-`pm2 start continuous-server` and `pm2 stop continuous-server` will start and stop the process. `pm2 logs` will show recent log lines (stored in files), and will show a stream of logs from that point on (exit with CTRL-C). `pm2 logs` should be used to diagnose any issues with the server process.
+`pm2 start continuous-server` and `pm2 stop continuous-server` will start and stop the process.
+Be patient after starting CT; it make take 15 minutes for data to appear at https://bayes.colorado.edu/continuous-testing.

+`pm2 logs` will show recent log lines (stored in files), and will show a stream of logs from that point on (exit with CTRL-C). `pm2 logs` should be used to diagnose any issues with the server process.

 Sometimes on a system reboot, pm2 will forget about everything (we may need to set it up differently, or use an alternative).
 In that case:
 ```sh